-On day one a stream of people headed for buses to tour the HPC site to see at first hand the amazing spectacle of this huge constriction site.
-Dominating the sky line is Big Carl the largest crane in the world, dwarfing the 30 or so Tower Cranes alongside him.
-Over 2,000 people are currently working on site on what is the 3rd year of this project, and are aiming to have the first of the 2 reactors under construction generating electricity by 2025
+On day one a stream of people headed for buses to tour the HPC site and see at first hand the amazing spectacle of this huge construction site.
+Dominating the sky line is Big Carl, the largest crane in the world, dwarfing the 30 or so tower cranes alongside him.
+Over 2,000 people are currently working on site on what is the 3rd year of this project, and are aiming to have the first of the 2 reactors under construction generating electricity by 2025.

-Next stop was the National College for Nuclear at Cannington where delegates saw the variety of apprenticeship programmes that are being delivered to provide for all aspects of the nuclear life-cycle.
-From the utilisation of VR technology and robotics for waste management and decommissioning, to the full-scale training operations of room of the EPR units that are under construction.
-The half scale flow loop constructed by local firm Berry & Escott attracted a lot of interest as did about another 10 or so demonstrations of south west capability.
+Next stop was the National College for Nuclear at Cannington, where delegates saw the variety of apprenticeship programmes that are being delivered to provide for all aspects of the nuclear life-cycle – from the utilisation of VR technology and robotics for waste management and decommissioning, to the full-scale training operations of the EPR units..
+The half scale flow loop constructed by local firm Berry & Escott attracted a lot of interest as did all the other demonstrations of south west capability.

 On day two 200 delegates arrived at the McMillan Theatre in Bridgwater to listen to a great line-up of speakers which included Simon Parsons head of the MEH (mechanical, electrical, heating and ventilation) Alliance that has been set up to deliver the next very significant stage of HPC.

-With 90 Tier 1 contractors now delivering £100s of million value contracts, more of the multiple Tier 2 supply chain contracts in MEH (mechanical, engineering and HVAC) are needed to deliver this once-in-a-generation plant are being made available, this provides opportunities in the 10’s millions of pounds for the UK supply chain, of which south west companies should be well placed to access.
+With 90 Tier 1 contractors now delivering 100s of million pounds worth of contracts, more of the multiple Tier 2 supply chain contracts in MEH (mechanical, engineering and HVAC) needed to deliver this once-in-a-generation plant are being made available.
+This provides significant high value opportunities for the UK supply chain, which south west companies should be well placed to access.

 Chair of Nuclear South West Matt Burley in his opening address at the Conference said: “The opportunity for local and South West suppliers is both large and complex but we the excellent solution of the Hinkley Supply Chain Team in place to manage that.”